 Million dollar villas are being developed along the cliff sides of south Bali, commanding panoramic ocean views.
 Foreign and domestic (many Jakarta individuals and companies are fairly active) investment into other areas of the island also continues to grow.
 Land prices, despite the worldwide economic crisis, have remained stable.

-There are an estimated 30,000 expatriates living in Bali, according to Wikipedia.
+There are an estimated 30,000 expatriates living in Bali.
 The positive economic outlook will likely continue to trigger demand in Bali’s residential sector, causing prices to climb.

 Surprisingly, all the building has taken place despite a relatively underdeveloped mortgage market.
 Indonesia’s mortgage market has grown by an average of 33.5% annually from 2003 to 2008 in nominal terms.
 But some apparent growth is due to inflation, and mortgage lending has come from a very low base.
 Despite significant growth during the past five years, mortgage credits were just 2.5% of GDP in 2008, still below the 2.8% of GDP in 1997.